studio-asd/pkg/srun/README.md

    Usually a web service/server opens a different port to serve administrational endpoints.
 We want to provide similar things so user can use the server to do things like profiling(via pprof) and healthcheck.

 ## Healthcheck

+> This feature is experimental and not enabled by default.

 The service runner provides healthcheck to all services so we are able to indentify all the services statuses at one time.
 It provides `active` and `passive` healthcheck and allows services to consumes the check notifications.